pasosdeJesus/intercambiador/scripts/README.md

 ```
 This will call the getters of the contract onchain.

-To test adding add an ad as manager (with more than 5.6 TON in wallet) run:
+To test adding an ad as manager (with more than 5.6 TON in wallet) run:
 ```
 npx ts-node test_add_selling_ad
 ```